 The instance of RMap hosted by the Sheridan Libraries at Johns Hopkins University was initially populated using over 680,000 DiSCOs provided by the Institute of Electrical and Electronics Engineers (IEEE).
 These were created using IEEE’s article database.
 All of them include basic article metadata such as title, journal, and author names, but many also contain additional relationships such as citation links, ORCID IDs, and dataset links as available.

-For additional information about RMap, visit the RMap Project website.
+For additional information about RMap, visit the RMap Project information site.
 To view the RMap code, report bugs, or request changes, visit the RMap GitHub project.
-To read about technical detail of RMap including API instructions, visit the RMap Techncial Wiki.
+To read about technical detail of RMap including API instructions, view the RMap technical documentation.
 For all other questions, please contact us at email@example.com